Semka572/server/README.md

 # Dependencies

+Before installing dependecies make sure you have installed node, to install it go to https://nodejs.org/en/download   and download lates version for your system.

 Start by installing express.

 Before installing express, create a directory via the terminal using the command: "mkdir appname".
 Then, set that directory as the working directory with the command: "cd appname".